 Literal execution is important because

-a) I always give people with more experience the benefit of doubt especially when they have taken the time to share their learning, and
+a) I always give people with more experience the benefit of the doubt, especially when they have taken the time to share their learning, and

 b) I don’t know any better yet

 Over time, you learn that not all cookbooks are created equal.
-Even the best intentioned chefs skip basic steps, make mistakes, or assume too much.
-You overcome these limitations by developing your judgement or “common sense”.
+Even the best-intentioned chefs skip basic steps, make mistakes, or assume too much.
+You overcome these limitations by developing your judgment or “common sense.”
 The key is always asking why.

 Before attempting any dish, I study and internalize the recipe several times.
 Instead of blindly following steps, I need to know why.
 After tasting the finished product, I think of ways to improve the dish for the next time.
 If the dish shows promise, I usually work on it a few more times until I have a repeatable process for delivering the desired result.

-The best cookbooks (e.g. Ad-hoc at Home by Thomas Keller) balance prescriptive steps with explanations that serve to teach foundational principles.
-They were the inspiration for my own book: Running Lean.
+The best cookbooks (e.g., Ad-hoc at Home by Thomas Keller) balance prescriptive steps with explanations that serve to teach foundational principles.
+They were the inspiration for my book: Running Lean.